Yisroel Dovid Weiss: Biography

+Weiss grew up in Borough Park, Brooklyn, New York City.
 His mother was originally from Poland.
 His father's family was from Hungary.
 Most of his family was killed during the Holocaust.

 Anti-Zionist campaigning

 Weiss speaks at rallies and conferences in the United States and internationally, criticizing Israel and Zionism.
 In 2001, he attended the UN-organized World Conference against Racism in Durban, South Africa, as part of the Islamic Human Rights Commission delegation.
 During the conference, US and Israeli delegates walked out in protest of singling out of Israel.

 In November 2006, Weiss stated at a protest in New York City that, "Zionism is a fundamentally heretical movement which denies the Divine imperative that Jews remain in exile until the day when all mankind will be miraculously redeemed".
 He repeated his claim at a 2011 conference in London, calling for Israel to be "dismantled" and saying the country is a "Zionist state that has kidnapped the name of Judaism".
 At a conference organized by the Islamist Hezbollah in Beirut on March 13, 2018, Weiss presented a "symbolic gift" to be passed to Hassan Nasrallah, the leader of the organization.